 It is an offence for anyone to call themselves an osteopath if they are not registered.

-Your Osteopath Phil Wise is registered with the GosC – Professionalism and safety are so important to us
+Your Osteopath Phil Wise is registered with the General Osteopathic Council (GosC) as our professionalism and your safety are so important to us.